-Only six ties have ever occurred during the Academy Awards's more than 90-year history.
+Only six ties have ever occurred during the Oscars's more than 90-year history.
 The Academy of Motion Picture Arts and Sciences (AMPAS) members vote for nominees in their corresponding categories; here are the six times they have come to a split decision.

 1. Best Actor // 1932

 Back in 1932, at the fifth annual Oscars ceremony, the voting rules were different than they are today.
 If a nominee received an achievement that came within three votes of the winner, then that achievement (or person) would also receive an award.
 Actor Fredric March had one more vote than competitor Wallace Beery, but because the votes were so close, the Academy honored both of them.
 (They beat the category’s only other nominee, Alfred Lunt.)
-March won for his performance in horror film Dr. Jekyll and Mr. Hyde, and Beery won for The Champ (writer Frances Marion won Best Screenplay for the film), which was remade in 1979 with Ricky Schroder and Jon Voight.
+March won for his performance in horror film Dr. Jekyll and Mr. Hyde, and Beery won for The Champ.
 Both Beery and March were previous nominees: Beery was nominated for The Big House and March for The Royal Family of Broadway.
 March won another Oscar in 1947 for The Best Years of Our Lives, also a Best Picture winner.
 Fun fact: March was the first actor to win an Oscar for a horror film.

 By 1950, the above rule had been changed, but there was still a tie at that year's Oscars.
 A Chance to Live, an 18-minute movie directed by James L. Shute, tied with animated film So Much for So Little.
 Shute’s film was a part of Time Inc.’s "The March of Time" newsreel series and chronicles Monsignor John Patrick Carroll-Abbing putting together a Boys’ Home in Italy.
 Directed by Bugs Bunny’s Chuck Jones, So Much for So Little was a 10-minute animated film about America’s troubling healthcare situation.
 The films were up against two other movies: a French film named 1848—about the French Revolution of 1848—and a Canadian film entitled The Rising Tide.